ribbley/ebaz/readme.txt

 To create additional bitstreams loadable from Linux-side during operation, follow this tutorial: https://xilinx-wiki.atlassian.net/wiki/spaces/A/pages/18841645/Solution+Zynq+PL+Programming+With+FPGA+Manager
-short: create separate bitstream, create a bif file, run bootgen with correct parameters, copy over to rootfs/lib/firmware, run correct commands
+short: create separate bitstream, create a bif file for conversion with bootgen with correct parameters, copy over to rootfs/lib/firmware, run correct commands

+Works with:
+Ubuntu 20.10 and Vivado/Vitis 2019.2

 ## THE FOLLOWING IS THE README FROM THE OFFICIAL ZYNQ BOARD SUPPORT ##